 By definition, VFR is ceiling greater than or equal to 3,000 feet AGL and visibility greater than or equal to 5 miles while MVFR is a sub-category of VFR.

 The segmented circle around the outer edge of the METAR symbol corresponds to the issuance time after the hour and turns AMBER when information is 60 minutes old and RED when 75 minutes old.

 Wind barbs are rounded to the nearest 5 knot increment.

-A “?” is included when a reporting station indicates maintenance is needed on the system.
+A white “?” is displayed on top of the METAR symbol when a reporting station indicates maintenance is required (Indicated by a $ in the METAR text).

 BLUE airport identifier indicates TAF is available.

-Available data includes METAR, METAR History, TAF, animated Radar, Satellite (Infrared Color, Infrared B/W, Visible, Water Vapor), Convective AIR/SIGMET (Day 1, 2 and 3 day outlook), Icing AIR/SIGMET, Turbulence AIR/SIGMET, Freezing Level, Winds, Aviation Forecasts (Surface and Clouds), and Regional TFR Map.
+Available data includes METAR, METAR History, TAF, animated Radar, Radar Tops, Satellite (Infrared Color, Infrared B/W, Visible, Water Vapor), Convective Outlook (Day 1, 2 and 3), SIGMETs, Icing, Turbulence, Freezing Levels, Winds and Temperatures Aloft, Aviation Forecast (Surface and Clouds), and Regional TFR Map.

 Touch imagery to view full screen and zoom.